joinpursuit/Pursuit-Core-iOS/lessons/unit1/closures-two/README.md

 ### Closures as return types

-In the first closures lesson we focused on the more common sense of higher order functions, passing in closures as arguments to functions, notably to `sort(by:)`.
+In the first closures lesson we focused on the more common sense of higher order functions, passing in closures as arguments to functions, notably to `sort(by:)`, `map(_:)`, and `filter(_:)`.
 But a function that returns a closure is also described as being higher order.
 Let's step through the process of returning a closure from a function and then calling it.

 Recall the general form of a closure.